s4nm4rkus/EUnivate/README.md

 ## Description
 EUnivate is a web application designed to connect users with university experts and professionals.
 Please note that this project is currently under development.
 Follow the instructions below to set up the project locally on your machine.

+## Tech Stack
+The developers are using the MERN stack for this project, which includes:

+MongoDB: A NoSQL database for storing data.
+Express.js: A web application framework for Node.js.
+React.js: A JavaScript library for building user interfaces.
+Node.js: A JavaScript runtime environment that allows for server-side scripting.

 ## Getting Started
 Prerequisites: